Deaf & Hard of Hearing Services

 Assistive Listening Device

 The most common Assistive Listening Device (ALD) is a frequency modulated system, often referred to as an FM system.
 The professor wears a small microphone close to the mouth that sends their voice to the receiver worn by the student.
-A student who is approved for an FM system as an accommodation can provide their own equipment to their professors, or a student can arrange for an FM system to be loaned on a semester-to-semester basis by contacting the ADS Coordinator.
+A student who is approved for an FM system as an accommodation can provide their own equipment to their professors, or a student can arrange for an FM system to be loaned on a semester-to-semester basis by contacting their ADS specialist.

 Procedures for Requesting and Using a Service Provider